World's Biggest Cobalt Producers

 The refinery was acquired from OM Group, Inc. in 2013 by a consortium led by Freeport-McMoRan and including Tenke Fungurume Mining, Lundin Mining Corp., and Gecamines.
 It now operates as Freeport Cobalt.

 Specialty metals refiner Umicore refines cobalt for its Cobalt and Specialty Materials (CSM) division at its facilities in Belgium and China.
-The company has been refining and selling cobalt products since 1912 and has more than doubled reported output since 2010.
+The company has been as and selling cobalt products since 1912.

-Chambishi Metals PLC is a Zambian copper and cobalt producer operated by ENRC Group (90% ownership).
+Chambishi Metals PLC is a Zambian copper and cobalt producer operated by ENRC Group.
 The company's mining, tolling, and refining operations are all located within Zambia, while sales and marketing are handled by Dubai-based Comit Resources FZE.

 Sumitomo Metal Mining Co.
 (SMM) is a subsidiary of the Sumitomo Group, one of Japan's largest keiretsu, or business enterprises.

 A large smelter and refiner of copper, nickel, and gold, SMM has a 27.5 percent stake in the Ambatovy Nickel Project in Madagascar, along with Sherritt International and Korea Resources Corp.

 The company's Niihama Nickel Refinery electrolytic nickel and cobalt in Japan.
 It's 2014 production increase over 25 percent from the year prior to 3,654MT.

 Sherritt International of Canada has a 50 percent stake in the Moa Joint Venture (Cuba) and a 40 percent stake in the Ambatovy project (Madagascar).